edgedb/easy-edgedb/chapter13/index.md

 1. How would you insert an `NPC` named 'Mr. Swales' who has visited the `City` called 'York', the `Country` called 'England', and the `OtherPlace` called 'Whitby Abbey'?
 Try it in a single insert.

-2. How readable is this introspect query?
+2. How readable is the result of this introspect query?

    ```edgeql
    select (introspect Ship) {